-- EU shipowners can carry Russian oil and petroleum products to third countries (so long as no sanctioned parties involved, including no "Article 5aa" ports). - It is prohibited for EU insurers to insure the transport of Russian oil and petroleum products being carried to third countries.
-However, it is permitted to execute contracts concluded before 4th June 2022 until 5th December 2022.
-It is thought that it is the insurance contract which needs to have been concluded by 4th June for the exemption until 5th December 2022 to apply. - EU shipowners are generally prohibited, subject to the exemptions set out in the Regulation, from carrying Russian oil into the EU.
+- EU shipowners can carry Russian oil and petroleum products to third countries (so long as no sanctioned parties involved). - It is prohibited for EU insurers to insure the transport of Russian oil and petroleum products being carried to third countries.
+However, it is permitted to execute contracts concluded before 4 June 2022 until 5 December 2022.
+It is thought that it is the insurance contract which needs to have been concluded by 4 June for the exemption until 5 December 2022 to apply. - EU shipowners are generally prohibited, subject to the exemptions set out in the Regulation, from carrying Russian oil into the EU.
 There is a corresponding insurance ban.